structuredfeed/UK-AI-LEGISLATION-FEED/README.md

 This repository does not provide legal advice.
 All content is provided for informational purposes only.

+## Update Frequency
+Updates are performed automatically when new relevant regulatory signals are detected.
+If no qualifying updates are published, no changes are made.

 ## Intended Use
 This feed is intended for:
 - Regulatory monitoring